 Rebuilding the original height and width of the alveolar ridge is not medically necessary, but may be required for dental implant placement, or for aesthetic purposes.
 Dental implants require bone to support their structure, and a ridge augmentation can help rebuild this bone to accommodate the implant.

 How is the Oral Surgery Accomplished?

-A ridge augmentation procedure is typically performed in Dr. Monzingo’s office under local anesthesia.
+A ridge augmentation procedure is typically performed in Drs.
+Monzingo, Omar or ’s office under local anesthesia.
 Some patients may also request sedative medication in addition.